NikKowPHP/social-brain/chapters/chapter-8.md

 #### **Case Study: Cracking the Code on Jane**

-Maria's biggest challenge on the Phoenix Project was Jane, a brilliant but deeply cynical senior architect with a strong Sentinel profile.
+Maria's biggest challenge on the Phoenix Project was Jane, a brilliant but deeply cynical senior architect with a strong [ICON: Shield] Sentinel profile.
 Jane had seen too many initiatives fail and trusted no one.
 She was a constant, skeptical roadblock, and Maria knew that without Jane's trust, the project was doomed.

 **Attempt 1: Vulnerability Backfires.**
 Remembering the Trust Protocol, Maria decided to run an experiment.
 In their next one-on-one, she tried Calibrated Vulnerability.